RyanMBelcher/weather-dashboard/README.md

 ## Description

-This app allows a user to check the current weather in a city and also see the upcoming five day forecast.
+This application allows a user to check the current weather in a city and also see the upcoming five day forecast.
 This app uses Bootstrap for much of the CSS, JavaScript, and dayJS.
 The weather data is using the openweathermap.org API.

 ## Installation